More about: 14 Best Things to Do In Chinatown, San Francisco

 - Where: 720 Washington St, Chinatown, San Francisco.

-- Hours: Tours are held on the second and fourth Sunday of each month at the times established by the church.
+- Hours: Tours are held on the second and fourth Sunday of each month at times set by the church.

 13. Visit the Chinese Culture Center of San Francisco and enjoy Chinese art

-Chinatown houses the Chinese Culture Center of San Francisco and is definitely a place worth visiting.
+Chinatown is home to the Chinese Culture Center of San Francisco, which is definitely worth a visit.

 It was founded in 1973 as the headquarters of the Chinese Culture Foundation, a non-profit organization.

-Although the center has changed its style over the years, today you can enjoy the contemporary art exhibitions and interventions of the CCC Visual Arts Center.
+Although the center has changed its style over the years, today you can enjoy contemporary art exhibitions and interventions at the CCC Visual Arts Center.

-In addition, you can visit the Him Mark Lai Learning Center, which provides education on Chinese-American history and culture, as well as information on the inspirations for the work of prominent artists.
+You can also visit the Him Mark Lai Learning Center, which provides education on Chinese-American history and culture, as well as information on the inspirations behind the work of prominent artists.

 - Price: Exhibitions are free and open to the public.